choc1024/TuxNeurons/README.md

 # TuxNeurons
-An experimental, low level alternative to tensorflow
+An experimental, low level alternative to tensorflow.
+Note: Even though the image features Tux, the linux mascot, the library itself works cross-platform, as long as Python is available.
 ![TuxNeurons Image](media/image.webp)

 # What